intamixx/matnn/README.md

 # matnn

 Website https://matnn.intamixx.uk:9090/upload
+Provide a simple web frontend for the API using nodejs, expressjs, multer, fetch etc

 Uses musicnn to determine genres of music uploaded using API or website.
 Uses Kueue (https://kueue.sigs.k8s.io) to schedule musicnn pods work loads and return result to API.